dtsn/jungleskipper/_drafts/interview-with-ethan-reed-imagineer-on-mystic-manor.md

 ---
-title: Interview with Ethan Reed, Imagineer on Mystic Manor
+title: Interview with Ethan Reed
 date: 2020-08-31 23:00:00 +0000
 categories:
 - interview
 tags:
 - mystic-manor
 - imagineer
-image: ''
+image: '/gallery/members/albert-the-monkey/ethan-reed-and-albert.jpg'
-image-thumb: ''
+image-thumb: '/gallery/members/albert-the-monkey/ethan-reed-and-albert.thumb.jpg'

 ---
-We have been really lucky over the last few weeks and managed to grab some of Imagineer Ethan Reed's time.
-Ethan worked on various parts of [Mystic Manor](Character Design, Story, Show Design, Art Direction, Media Direction, Programing and Animation) but is probably most notable to us for the character design behind [Albert the monkey](/sea/members/albert-the-monkey).
+We have been really lucky over the last few weeks and managed to grab some of Ethan Reed's time.
+Ethan was one of the Imagineers who worked on various parts of [Mystic Manor](Character Design, Story, Show Design, Art Direction, Media Direction, Programing and Animation) but is probably most notable to us for the character design behind [Albert the monkey](/sea/members/albert-the-monkey).

 **Hi Ethan, can you start off by explaining a little bit about you and your roles at WDI?**
 > I started at WDI as an intern in the Show Animation and Programming department in my senior year while studying Animation at CalArts.
 While at CalArts, I became an Annual Passholder at Disneyland and went to the park as much as possible, so WDI was perfect for me.